isomerpages/ura-ilsg-cms/_programmes/Lightwave: Turning the Tide.md

 <br><br>
 	<b>Ticketing</b>
 <br>
-Admission tickets are priced at SGD5 each and can be purchased from Klook from 15 May 2023.
+Admission tickets are priced at SGD5 each and can be purchased from Klook.
 </p>